christensenacademy/christensen-academy/modules/learning/textpages/polya-problem-solving.md

 * **Look for a better solution:** Is there a faster solution?
 Is there a simpler solution that would be easier to understand?
 * **Examine your process:** Could you have solved the problem more easily if you had approached it differently?

-##What if this technique fails?
-If you still cannot solve the problem, try to solve an easier but related problem first.
-Once you've mastered that problem, look at the original problem again with fresh eyes.

 ![](http://christensenacademy.org/img/signature.png)